How Backward Chaining Can Help With Learning New Tasks

 Red Toolbox

 So that’s it!
-This technique can simplify the whole process for your child.
+This technique can simplify the whole process of learning a new task.

-One big advantage to this technique is that, right away, the child has the great feeling of successfully completing a task before he’s mastered the entire procedure.
-This can give him a boost of confidence that can help to motivate him to continue his efforts.
+One big advantage to this technique is that, right away, they have the great feeling of successfully completing a task before they’ve mastered the entire procedure.
+This can give them a boost of confidence that can help to motivate them to continue their efforts.

-Now you can tuck this into your “toolbox” of ideas, and pull it out when you think this might be just what he needs to master the skill that you are teaching him.
+Now you can tuck this into your “toolbox” of ideas, and pull it out when you think this might be just what they need to master the skill you are teaching.

 Like This Page?